kkmzero/isampp/docs/manual.md

 File:   i_locationids.inc
 ```

 Definitions for in-game locations, interiors or exteriors, set as macros for numeric identifiers and three arrays.
 Array **locCoords** is storing float values of XYZ position on the map and float value of PlayerFacingAngle.
 By default, your PlayerInterior value is set to 0 whenever you are "outside" on the map.
-When player enters the interior, in order to load the interior you have to change PlayerInterior value accordingly.
+When player enters interior you have to change PlayerInterior value accordingly.
 This is what array **locID** includes.
-Third array, **locName**, has defined strings of names of particular locations so this information can be displayed to player if needed.
+Third array, **locName**, has defined names of each location as strings, so this information can be displayed to player if needed.
 You can test teleporting to all locations in sandbox gamemode with in-game command **/tp [ID]**.

 *Note: If you wish to add new location to this list, you have to do it in correct order.
 Not every location has proper collision boxes because it was used only in cutscene, so in certain interiors you may fall through ground.*